gicodes/afro-fashion/af-client/README.md

 ## buttons

-The buttons hold .jsx and .scss components dynamically used and rendered throughout the application's UI.
+The buttons hold .tsx and .scss components dynamically used and rendered throughout the application's UI.

 ## cartServices